metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 _ _ _

 You could also build and check the [Sending a file by FTP](#sending-a-file-by-ftp) tutorial which implements a :py:class:`AcquisitionBatchStep <acquisition.batch_step.AcquisitionBatchStep>` base class (see `send.py` Python script).

+.. index:: monitoring, MFADMIN, dashboard
+## Implement custom monitoring and metrics in a plugin

+.. todo:: Add tutorial to learn how to implement specific monitoring and metrics using AcquisitionStep.get_stats_client function.